awsdocs/amazon-connect-admin-guide/doc_source/voiceid-batch-enrollment.md

 1. Optionally, a fraud check skip flag in case you want to skip checks for fraud and voice spoofing on the enrollment audio\.

+1. Optionally, specify a fraudster watchlist that you want to perform fraud checks against\.
+If no watchlist is specified, Voice ID uses the default fraudster watchlist for the domain\.

 1. Optionally, the fraud threshold in case you want to raise or lower the risk\.

 1. Optionally, a flag to re\-enroll enrolled customers\.
 This is useful if you want to refresh the audio recording, since the default is to ignore previously enrolled customers\.